Is Ohio A Good State to Buy A Home?

 Is Ohio tax-friendly?

-Taxes are going to be a mixed bag in Ohio.
-Overall, you won’t find it listed as one of the highest or the lowest states for its tax burden.
+Taxes are a mixed bag in Ohio.
+Overall, it falls towards the middle for its overall tax burden.

 Ohio does charge a personal income tax, with state taxes ranging from 2.764-3.99% depending on how much you earn.
-However, cities and school districts can also charge income tax, adding 3% to your burden.
+However, cities and school districts can also charge income tax, adding 3% to your tax bill.

 The sales taxes are relatively modest, with a 5.75% state charge.
 Local municipalities can add up to 2.25%.
 Statewide, the average sales tax rate was 7.24% in 2022.
 The good news is groceries and prescription drugs are exempt from sales taxes.

-For retirees, Social Security, military, and railroad retirement benefits are not taxed.
+For Ohio retirees, Social Security, military, and railroad retirement benefits are not taxed.
 There are some tax breaks for retirement income, depending on your state tax base.
-These are leveraged in the form of tax credits and maxes out at $200 per return.
+These are leveraged in the form of tax credits but it maxes out at $200 per return.

-Property taxes are on the high end, as Ohio ranks 11th for its average effective tax rate, which looks at how much in taxes were paid against the property value.
-In 2022, this was 1.56% for an average of $3,390.
+The downside to the affordable housing costs is the high property taxes.
+Ohio ranks 11th for its average effective tax rate, which looks at how much taxes were paid against the property value.
+In 2022, this was 1.56% for an average amount of $3,390.
 Taxes are assessed at the county level, so millage rates vary widely.
 Looking at the median amount of taxes paid by homeowners, Delaware, Geauga, and Warren Counties were the most expensive, while Monroe, Noble, and Morgan Counties were the least expensive.

 What is Ohio’s real estate market like?

-Based on the data available for 2022, Ohio’s real estate market was following the same national trend of declining inventory and sales activity but rising median prices.
-In year-over-year price appreciation, the state rose 3.2% for an average sales price of $234,794.
-Compared to the national sales price of $400,000 at the same time, Ohio is a rather affordable state to buy a home.
+Based on the data available for 2024, Ohio’s real estate market followed the national trend of declining inventory and sales activity but rising median prices.
+Year-over-year real estate price appreciation brought the state average home price to $223,000.
+Compared to the national sales price of $412,300 in Q2 2024, Ohio is an affordable state to buy a home.

-In 2022, ten of the 15 markets tracked by the Ohio Association of Realtors ® experienced an increase or maintained their pricing status in January 2022.
-The Firelands and Scioto Valley areas had the most pricing growth, while Columbus had the highest average sales price.
-The busiest markets in early 2023, in terms of the number of sales, were Athens, Greater Portsmouth, and Knox County.
+In 2022, ten of the 15 markets tracked by the Ohio Association of Realtors ® experienced an increase or maintained their pricing status in January 2024.
+The Dayton and Mansfield metros had the most pricing growth, while Athens had the highest average sales price, $359,375.
+The busiest markets in early 2023, in terms of the number of sales, were in its most populated areas: greater Cleveland, Columbus, and Cincinnati.

-What are some key places to live in Ohio?
+What are some top places to live in Ohio?

-Cincinnati has long been one of the key places to live in Ohio.
-It’s conveniently located on the Ohio River near Kentucky and Indiana, making it an ideal jumping-off point for those who love to explore.
+Cincinnati has long been a popular place to live in Ohio.
+It’s on the Ohio River near Kentucky and Indiana, a region called the Tri-Cities.
+The convenient location makes it an ideal jumping-off point for those who love to explore.
 The city has a sports district along the waterfront, a large arts and cultural scene, exciting nightlife, and great restaurants.
 Cincinnati’s beautiful park system boasts three major parks perfect for outdoor activities such as biking, running, and walking.

-The capital of the Buckeye State, Columbus, is a great place to experience all that Ohio has to offer thanks to its central location.
-You can be anywhere in the state in about 2-3 hours.
+The capital of the Buckeye State, Columbus, had multiple perks, starting with its central location.
+You can be anywhere in the state in about 2-3 hours from the largest city.
 But you don’t need to travel far.
-Columbus provides many year-round attractions, from its unique arts district to its bustling downtown with museums and riverside parks.
-With excellent job prospects and access to top schools, Columbus ticks a lot of boxes.
+Columbus provides many year-round attractions, from its unique arts district to its bustling downtown with museums like COSI and Wexner Art Museum.
+Riverside parks extend for miles with paved pedestrian paths.
+Professional sports teams like the Columbus Crew (soccer) and Blue Jackets (hockey) add to the local scene.
+With excellent job prospects and access to top schools, Columbus ticks many boxes.
+It earns high marks for its quality of life.

 Cleveland is a fantastic place to live in Ohio!
 Home to the Rock’n’Roll Hall of Fame, Cleveland Museum of Art, and the Cleveland Orchestra, Cleveland delivers rich cultural experiences.
-Plus, Cleveland is the center of world-class hospitals and several well-ranked universities.
+Plus, Cleveland is the center of world-class hospitals like the Cleveland Clinic and several well-ranked universities.
+Professional sports teams play football, basketball, and baseball.
+Plus, it’s waterfront on beautiful Lake Erie, giving you lakefront living choices.
+The city limits have some of the most affordable housing costs among similarly sized metros.
+However, its bedroom communities can have high median home prices, like Chagrin Falls and Shaker Heights.

 Then there’s Dayton, a hub for innovation, especially in technology and aerospace.
 It’s ranked as one of the state’s best places to live because of its affordability and extensive park system.
 The nearby Wright-Patterson Air Force Base adds stability.
 Its National Museum of the U.S. Air Force is a bucket list attraction.

-With access to Akron’s green spaces like Akron Metro Parks, Akron Zoo, and more than 25 miles of trails, finding ways to spend your time in this city won’t be a problem.
+With access to Akron’s green spaces like the Metro Parks, Akron Zoo, and more than 25 miles of trails, finding ways to spend your time in this city won’t be a problem.
 If you are looking for an eclectic neighborhood filled with interesting culture or a downtown full of shopping and entertainment, Akron has exactly what you want at small-town pricing.
+The former “rubber capital of the world,” named after its tire magnets, now has beautiful art museums and colleges.

-In Sandusky, enjoy small-town living at its best along Lake Erie, with plentiful outdoor activities like fishing, boating, biking, bird-watching, and more!
-Cedar Point amusement park and its thrilling roller coasters are in your backyard.
+In Sandusky, enjoy small-town living at its best along Lake Erie.
+Plentiful outdoor activities, like fishing, boating, biking, bird-watching, and more will fill your off hours!
+Cedar Point Amusement Park and its thrilling roller coasters are in your backyard.

 What are the pros of living in Ohio?

-One of the biggest pros is affordability.
-Housing and groceries are not as expensive compared to other states, making it a much more cost-effective place to live.
+Affordability is a top advantage to buying a home in Ohio.
+Housing and groceries are not as expensive as other states, helping make it a much more cost-effective place to live.
 And, as part of America’s heartland, you’ll have fresh access to produce and groceries through the local farmer’s markets that operate in many of Ohio’s towns.

-If you like to live in all four seasons, Ohio’s weather is another plus.
+Ohio’s weather is another plus if you like to live in all four seasons.
 Hot summers give way to idyllic winter days.
 The towns around Lake Erie experience lake-effect snow, perfect for days of cross-country skiing, sledding, or an old-fashioned snowball fight.
 In the summers, cool off in the lakes and reservoirs across the countryside.

-It’s also one of the top educational hubs in the U.S., with world-class institutions like The Ohio State University and Case Western Reserve making it an attractive choice for students.
+It’s also one of the top educational hubs in the U.S. World-class institutions like The Ohio State University and Case Western Reserve attract students.
 Its public school system ranked no. 20 in the nation, with two of its high schools cracking the national top ten list.

 Sports are a year-round event when you live in Ohio.
-Pick from professional teams like Cleveland Indians, Cleveland Cavaliers, Cincinnati Bengals, and Columbus Blue Jackets.
+Sports fans have professional teams like the Cleveland Indians, Cleveland Cavaliers, Cincinnati Bengals, and Columbus Blue Jackets.
 Columbus hosts the annual Arnold Sporting Competition each year, a fitness enthusiast’s must-attend event.
-And, on top of that, there’s the passionate fan base for The Ohio State Buckeyes.
+On top of that, there’s the passionate fan base for The Ohio State Buckeyes college teams.

 What are the cons of living in Ohio?